-- Keys - str [case-insensitive] [elemental symbols] The symbols of the elements as they appear on the periodic table. - Values - real number : denote a constant, metallicity-independent yield. - <function> [Mathematical function describing the yield.]
+- real number : denotes a constant, metallicity-independent yield. - <function> [Mathematical function describing the yield.]
 Must accept the metallicity by mass Z as the only parameter.

-Note: Functions of metallicity for yields of delayed enrichment channels (e.g. type Ia supernovae) can significantly increase the required integration time in simulations, especially for fine timestepping.
+Note: Functions of metallicity for yields of delayed enrichment channels like SNe Ia can significantly increase the required integration time in simulations, especially for fine timestepping.